Sarah Althea Hill: Sharon vs. Sharon

 Hill initially won the first case in December 1884.
 Judge Jeremiah F. Sullivan declared her the legal wife of William Sharon and awarded her alimony and the right to half of his accumulated wealth since the date of their marriage.
 Because of continuing counter-suits and appeals, Hill never received any of Sharon's money.

 William Sharon died on November 13, 1885.
 Hill produced a handwritten will, supposedly made not long before his death, that she said she found in his desk.
 Those who knew Sharon doubted its authenticity.
-It gave Sharon's entire estate to Hill and nothing to his son Frederick and son-in-law Frank Newlands.
+It gave Sharon's entire estate to Hill and nothing to his son Frederick and son-in-law Francis Newlands.
 On January 7, 1886, Hill married one of her lawyers, former California Supreme Court Justice David S. Terry.
 Terry was well known for killing Senator David C. Broderick in a duel in 1859.
 Hill and Terry were married at St. Mary's Church in Stockton, California, Terry's home town.

 The Sharon family continued to fight Hill.

 As was the custom at the time, U.S. Supreme Court Associate Justice Stephen Johnson Field was assigned to assist the California Circuit Court.
 He was coincidentally assigned to the Sharon vs. Sharon case.
 After William Sharon died, his son and son-in-law carried on the case.
 Many were suspicious of the authenticity of the will Hill claimed to have found.
 Hill's expenses were primarily bankrolled by her friend, Mary Ellen Pleasant, an elderly black entrepreneur.
-The lawsuit propelled Hill into the national spotlight and earned her the nickname, The Rose of Sharon.
+The lawsuit propelled Hill into the national spotlight and earned her the nickname "The Rose of Sharon".

+Forged marriage contract

-In January 1886, a U.S. Circuit Court Judge and a U.S. District Court Judge sitting as a Circuit Judge rendered a decision against the defendants.
-They ruled that the marriage contract was a forgery and required the plaintiffs to turn over the document so that it could be nullified by the court.
-The Terrys refused to comply with the Court's order and were jailed.
+In January 1886, a U.S. Circuit Court Judge and a U.S. District Court Judge sitting as a Circuit Judge rendered a decision that the marriage contract was a forgery.
+The Terrys were jailed when they refused to comply with the Court's order to give the court the marriage contract.
 They returned to the court in March 1888, seeking further relief.
+Oral arguments were heard before Justice Stephen J. Field, sitting as Circuit Court Justice, Circuit Court Judge Lorenzo Sawyer, and District Court Judge George Myron Sabin.
+The Court took the matter under advisement.
+After the court hearing, Judge Sawyer encountered the Terrys on a train between Fresno and San Francisco on August 14, 1888.
+When Terry and his wife saw Sawyer on the train, she personally threatened to kill Sawyer.